 An intramuscular injection delivers medication into a muscle.
 Doctors frequently use intramuscular injections to administer vaccines and certain other drugs.
+Injection sites include the upper arm, hip, thigh, and buttocks.

 In this article, we explain where and how to administer an intramuscular injection.